elixir-europe/infectious-diseases-toolkit/socioeconomic-data/data-sources.md

 ### Considerations

 - **Methodologies**: Social sciences methodologies are quite diverse and complex as they try to investigate complex, changeable, and often intangible social phenomena such as trust, ideology, or socioeconomic status.
 Thus, social sciences use both quantitative and qualitative research methods, often in combination, ranging from large scale quantitative surveys, to interviews or ethnographic research.
 As such, socioeconomic research methodologies and data often differs significantly from the those typically used in the life sciences.

 - **Sensitive data and privacy**: due to the prevalence of sensitive and personal data in socioeconomic research, access to such data is often limited by serious data protection and privacy concerns, often making the use and sharing of such data difficult.
-Solutions such as pseudonymising data, or providing access via secure environments such as the [ODDISEI Secure ANalysis Environment (SANE)](https://odissei-data.nl/en/2022/02/secure-analysis-environment-sane-secure-data-for-social-sciences-and-humanities/) can often provide some level of access to sensitive data, yet much of this data is only available on request, or as aggregated data.
+Solutions such as pseudonymising data, or providing access via secure environments such as the {% tool "oddisei-secure-analysis-environment" %} can often provide some level of access to sensitive data, yet much of this data is only available on request, or as aggregated data.

 ### Existing approaches